itissid/privyloci/app/BUILD.md

 1. **Data Export/Import Features**
 2. **Advanced Privacy Settings**
 3. **Scalability Enhancements**

-### Summary

-- **Requirements**: The prioritized functional and non-functional requirements ensure that the core goals of Privy Loci are met.
-- **Documentation**: Categorizing documentation helps keep all the details organized, aiding in both current development and future maintenance.
-- **Roadmap**: The roadmap focuses on delivering a PoT first, then gradually enhancing the app with more features and refinements.

-Would you like to refine any of these sections further, or should we proceed with the next steps?

-## There are certain Non-functional requirements Privy Loci fulfills:
-    - The app will use reasonable APIs to encrypt the location data on device.
-The data never leaves the device.
-    - It never accesses the internet unless it needs to — so there is no doubt as to the transmission of your location data [1].

 # Service Design
 Follow the Requirements to suggest the modules that need to be built, starting with basic components, including but not limited to: